AppDaemon/appdaemon/DASHBOARD.md

 - `entity_picture`

 This can be found using the developer tools, and will be one of the parameters associated with the camera you want to view.
 If you are using a password, you will need to append `&api_password=<your password>` to the end of the entity_picture.
-It will look seomthing like this:
+It will look something like this:

 `http://192.168.1.20:8123/api/camera_proxy/camera.living_room?token=<your token>&api_password=<redacted>`